intel-lab-lkp/linux/Documentation/filesystems/f2fs.rst

 			 pending node write	drop		keep		N/A
 			 pending meta write	keep		keep		N/A
 			 ====================== =============== =============== ========
+prefer_data_victim	 When selecting victims in foreground GC, victims of data type
+			 are prioritized.
+This option minimizes GC victim threshing in the node section to reduce WAF.
 ======================== ============================================================

 Debugfs Entries